aphalo/ooacquire/README.md

 <https://www.oceanoptics.com/software/resources/discontinued-software/>.
 Discontinuation seems to mean that support for newer models will not be added.
 Two versions of OmniDriver are available 2.75 and 2.56.
-Version 2.75 is the last released on and does not support very old spectrometers such as the USB2000.
+Version 2.75 is the last released and does not support very old spectrometers such as the USB2000.
 Version 2.56 was the last one to support them.
 Package ‘ooacquire’ supports both of these versions of OmniDriver (and several other versions), which are needed for controlling spectrometers and acquiring data from within R, including when running in RStudio.

-However, package ‘ooacquire’ can be also used without installing OmniDriver, but in this case only off-line processing of spectra and import of spectral data from files obtained with other software from OceanOptics is possible.
-All functions that connect to spectrometer hardware are disabled in the absence of an installed OmniDriver driver.
+Package ‘ooacquire’ can be also used without installing OmniDriver, but in this case only off-line processing of spectra and import of spectral data from files obtained with other software from OceanOptics is possible.
+All functions that connect to spectrometer hardware are disabled in the absence of an installed OmniDriver driver, while all functions that do not communicate with the spectrometer remain fully sfunctional.

-Package ‘ooacquire’ accesses spectrometers through functions in package ‘rOmniDriver’, which exposes many functions from the OmniDriver API as R functions.
-At some point, I will investigate if SeaBreeze can be used as a replacement for OmniDriver through a future R package replacing ‘rOmniDriver’.
+Package ‘ooacquire’ accesses spectrometers through functions in package ‘rOmniDriver’, which exposes many functions from the OmniDriver API as R functions. *At some point, I will investigate if SeaBreeze can be used as a replacement for OmniDriver through a future R package replacing ‘rOmniDriver’.
 Basic functionality seems to be well supported by SeaBreeze, but fast buffered acquisition of spectra does not seem to be supported.
 On the other hand, SeaBreeze is open source and written in